tdwg/rs.tdwg.org/process/process-vocabulary.md

-# Processing a vocabulary spreadsheet
+v# Processing a vocabulary spreadsheet

 **Title:** Processing a vocabulary spreadsheet